unfoldingsoftware/beige-ant/content/_index.md

     content: 'Hello, my name is Maria.
 I am a makeup-artist and a professional piercer.'
     section_id: hero
     title: >-
-      providing on-site, creative makeup services in Indianapolis, IN and the surrounding areas
+      providing on-site, creative makeup services in Muncie, IN and the surrounding areas
     type: heroblock
   - component: portfolio_block.html